minvws/nl-covid19-coronacheck-website/_questions/en/15-wat-als-de-app-een-storing-krijgt-als-ik-naar-binnen-wil.md

 ---
 Close and restart the app.

-If the app still doesn’t work, phone 0800-1421 or email [helpdesk@coronacheck.nl](mailto:helpdesk@coronacheck.nl).
+If the app still doesn't work, phone 0800-1421 or email [helpdesk@coronacheck.nl](mailto:helpdesk@coronacheck.nl).